Children and Family FAQs

 Q: Can you give the exact price it will cost for a conveyancing transaction based on my circumstances and the property?

 A: Yes, we always given a fixed price quotation before we accept instructions.
 Unless something unforeseen happens we always honour the quotation given.
-A quotation can be given by calling us on 0191 4555361, emailing us with the details to : email@example.com or by completing our request form here
+There is more information about our average pricing here: https://www.hannayslaw.co.uk/services/conveyancing.html .
+A quotation can be requested by calling us on 0191 4555361, emailing us with the details to : email@example.com or by completing our request form here

 Private Client FAQs